JeremiSz/Secret-Santa-2023/README.md

 # Secret Santa 2023
 This server provides a simple method to deceminate secret santa targets and allow for sharing of wishlists without revealing shoppers.

+It is built of a Golang backend and HTMX front end.

 # Building & Running

 ## Building